numenta/nupic.core-legacy/external/windows64/README.md

 # NuPIC Core

 The core library of NuPIC uses a CMake based system to define build characteristics.
-The [CMake-GUI](http://www.cmake.org/) application can be used to generator Visual Studio 2015 (Win64) solution and project files.
-The following table shows the CMake-GUI settings for the core library -
+The [CMake-GUI](http://www.cmake.org/) application can be used to generator a Visual Studio 2015 (Win64) solution and project files.

+Two environment variables must be setup before building the core;

+- NUPIC_CORE_SOURCE points to the root of the core directories, and
+- NUPIC_CORE points to an installation directory.

+The following table shows the CMake-GUI settings for the core library.
+Using these table settings the %NUPIC_CORE% directory could equal the CMAKE_INSTALL_PREFIX directory.

 | Name | Value |
 |:---- |:----- |